amr080/docs-template/docs/developer/liquidity-pools/api/index.md

 ### asset

 The investment currency (asset) for this Liquidity Pool.
-Each tranche of a Centrifuge pool can have multiple Liquidity Pools.
+Each tranche of a XFT pool can have multiple Liquidity Pools.
 One Liquidity Pool for each supported investment currency.
 Thus tranche shares can be linked to multiple Liquidity Pools with different currencies.